 The Mediterranean Diet is a blend of traditional aromatic and healthy food.
 This geographical zone has witnessed throughout history and intense human activity.
 Various civilizations and cultures have emerged into the lands of the basin.

 It is worth mentioning that the people living in the basin have a strong connection with nature.
-So, food in this region is tremendously influenced by nature and plants, as it revolves around vegetables, fruits, and olive trees and plants.
+So, food in this region is tremendously influenced by nature and plants, as it revolves around vegetables, fruits, olive trees, and plants.

-The Mediterranean diet contains plenty of fruits and vegetables, fish (white and oily) such as sardine and salmon, whole-grain cereal such as wholemeal bread and brown rice, beans such as chickpeas and lentils, unsalted nuts and seeds.
+The Mediterranean diet contains plenty of fruits and vegetables, fish (white and oily) such as sardine and salmon, whole-grain cereal such as wholemeal bread and brown rice, beans such as chickpeas and lentils, and unsalted nuts and seeds.

 The Oldways food pyramid for the Mediterranean diet showcases what to eat.
 One should enjoy whole-grain foods at almost every meal as well as olive oil.
 The olive tree is almost the symbol of the Mediterranean area.

 The Mediterranean diet recommends eating poultry, eggs, and dairy very moderately.
 Yet, lean red meat is appropriate once a week or occasionally.
 And most of all, make sure to stay active every day, as physical movement is an essential element of the Mediterranean diet to stay healthy.

 Hence, the Mediterranean diet is not a structured diet tailor-made for you to lose weight.
 It is a lifestyle, a graceful way of living.

-What are the Health Benefits of the Mediterranean Diet?
+What are the Health Benefits?

-Various studies showed that the people living in the Mediterranean region are less likely to face cardiovascular diseases and strokes or even diabetes.
-The main components that make this diet unique and comprehensive are:
+Various studies showed that people living in the Mediterranean region are less likely to face cardiovascular diseases, strokes, or diabetes.

 - Enjoy lots of seasonal vegetables within your meals and have fruits as dessert.